martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 it will respond with (+ 2 3).
 That is, once it's read in, it will read in a quoted (+&nbsp;2&nbsp;3), and "executing" it will return the simple (+&nbsp;2&nbsp;3).
 Note that the infix operator *must* be surrounded by whitespace - otherwise, it would have no way to know where the name of the operation begins or ends.

 There is intentionally no support for precedence between different operators.
 While precedence is useful in some circumstances, in typical uses for Lisp-derived languages and sweet-expressions, it doesn't help and is often harmful.
 In particular, precedence can hide where different lists occur.
-This lack of precedence is not a problem at all; usually you can just use curly braces or parentheses when mixing different infix operators:
+This lack of precedence is not a problem at all; you can just use curly braces or parentheses when mixing different infix operators:

     {2 + {3 * 4}}

 You *can* "chain" the same infix operator, e.g., {2 + 3 + 4} is fine, and it will map to (+ 2 3 4).
 This works with comparisons, too, as long as the comparisons are the same.
-Here's an example:
+Here's an example, which is just another way to write (<= 5 7 10):

     {5 <= 7 <= 10}